Tenmazzz/Tenmazzz/README.md

 ## 🚀 Currently building

 **Study Group** — an AI-powered learning app that turns course material (PDF, images) into structured lessons and exercises, using the Groq API and a local model (Gemma).
-Built with a hexagonal architecture on FastAPI + PostgreSQL.
+Built with a hexagonal architecture on Vue.js and FastAPI + PostgreSQL.

 ## 🛠️ Tech Stack